nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   | Owner_or_operator_transfer (* default *)
 ```

-FA2 interface provides API to configure operators (see [operators config entry
-points](#operators)).
-If an operator transfer is denied, those entry points MUST
-fail if invoked.

-If the operator policy is `No_transfer`, the transfer operation MUST fail with
+* `No_transfer` - neither owner nor operator can transfer tokens.
+This permission
-the error mnemonic `"TX_DENIED"`.
-This permission mode can be used for non-transferable
+  mode can be used for non-transferable tokens or for the FA2 implementation when
-tokens or for the FA2 implementation when a transfer can be initiated only by some
-privileged and/or administrative account.
+  a transfer can be initiated only by some privileged and/or administrative account.
+  The transfer operation MUST fail with the error mnemonic `"TX_DENIED"`.

-If the operator policy is `Owner_transfer` and `SENDER` is not the token owner,
+* `Owner_transfer` - If `SENDER` is not the token owner, the transfer operation
-the transfer operation MUST fail with the error mnemonic `"NOT_OWNER"`.
+  MUST fail with the error mnemonic `"NOT_OWNER"`.

+* `Owner_or_operator_transfer` - allows transfer for the token owner or an operator
-If the operator policy is `Owner_or_operator_transfer` and `SENDER` is not the
+  permitted to manage tokens on behalf of the owner.
+If `SENDER` is not the token
-token owner and does not have permissions to transfer specified tokens, the transfer
+  owner and not an operator permitted to manage tokens on behalf of the owner,
-operation MUST fail with the error mnemonic `"NOT_OPERATOR"`.
+  the transfer operation MUST fail with the error mnemonic `"NOT_OPERATOR"`.
+  The FA2 standard defines the entry point to manage operators associated with
+  the token owner address ([`update_operators`](#update_operators)).
+Once an
+  operator is added, it can manage all of its associated owner's tokens.

+If an operator transfer is denied (`No_transfer` or `Owner_transfer`),
+[`update_operators`](#update_operators) entry point MUST fail if invoked.

 ###### `Token Owner Hook` Permission Behavior